SEVIS Help Hub illustration

 • Cap-Gap OPT Extension: For students whose future employer files a qualifying H-1B petition.

-OPT must be authorized by USCIS through the issuance of an Employment Authorization Document (EAD).
+OPT must be authorized by the U.S. Citizenship and Immigration Services (USCIS) through the issuance of an Employment Authorization Document (EAD).

 Off-campus employment is for individual students with: